What is the register of members?

 • the date at which the person was registered as a member, and the date at which he or she ceased to be a member.

-The register must be kept at the company's registered office, or some other office notified to Companies House.
+The register must be kept at the company's registered office, at Companies House or some other office notified to Companies House.

 The register is prima facie evidence of the shareholders entitlement to shares and matters directed or authorised by the Companies Acts to be inserted in it.
 Consequently, entries must be kept up to date and should be made only in accordance with proper allotment or transfer procedures.
 In particular, no transfer of shares should be recorded unless the transfer is effected by a proper instrument of transfer, usually a stock transfer form on which the appropriate stamp duty has been paid.